dqsully/advent-of-code/2023/01/rust/README.md

 This an easy solution for me, both before and after cleaning it up.
 All I did was iterate over each character in a line, keep track of the first and last character digits, convert them into a 2-digit number, and sum those together.

-I didn't really think to use regex here because it's not as easy in Rust as it is in other languages, and I was racing against the rest of the world for my initial implementation.
+I didn't really think to use regex here because it's not as easy in Rust as it is in other languages, and I was racing to try and get on the Advent of Code leaderboard for my initial implementation so I didn't have time to worry about it.

 (Also, when I came back to clean this code up, it was the first time I had ever done 'table-driven tests' in Rust, and it's awesome!
 The downside is that Rust's `macro_rules!` system is confusing, especially to beginners, but the upside is that all of the Rust tooling (including rust-analyzer) can track the text inputs into how they're used, understanding that each line in the macro invocation is its own test!
 In comparison, Go and JS/TS 'discover' tests at runtime, so table-driven tests have less IDE integration since they're not statically defined.)